 Celebrate Charlotte’s Black history and culture during the annual free African American Heritage Festival.
 This year’s festival will feature a keynote address from Jaki Shelton Green, regional HBCUs, local food trucks, and an emphasis on health and wellness.

-The 2021 African American Heritage Festival was made possible with support from the Arts & Science Council and Pride Magazine.
+The 2023 African American Heritage Festival is made possible with support from the Arts & Science Council and Pride Magazine.

 The 2021 African American Heritage Festival was virtual, but we still had some amazing experiences.
 Explore these videos to see the online version, then come to our 2023 festival to experience the event in person!